Lee Hoe-taik: International career

 Lee scored three goals in five matches of the 1968 Summer Olympics qualification.
 South Korea failed to qualify for the Olympics on goal difference, although their points were tied with Japan, the group winners.

-In the 1970 FIFA World Cup qualification, Lee showed poor performance and couldn't prevent South Korea's elimination.
-However, Lee proved his worth again as an important playmaker in the 1969 King's Cup after the failure in the World Cup qualification.
-He assisted three winning goals against Laos, Malaysia, and Indonesia, leading South Korea to the title.
+Lee was lethargic while South Korea was eliminated in the group stage of the 1970 FIFA World Cup qualification, but he provided an assist for the winning goal in each of three matches against Laos, Malaysia, and Indonesia while winning the 1969 King's Cup after the failure in World Cup qualifiers.

-Lee's performance was continued in the 1970 Pestabola Merdeka.
-In the group stage, he scored the winning goal against Singapore, and assisted two goals against Indonesia.
-In the semi-finals and the final, Lee consecutively scored winning goals against India and Burma.

-On 5 September 1970, South Korea had a friendly match with Benfica.
-Lee scored the opener, but the match ended in a 1–1 draw with Eusébio's penalty equaliser.

-Lee recorded a goal against Hong Kong and two assists against Malaysia in the 1970 King's Cup, helping South Korea win the competition again.
+Lee maintained the upturn at the 1970 Merdeka Tournament, scoring winning goals in a group stage match against Singapore, a semi-final match against India, and the final against Burma.
+On 5 September 1970, he scored the opener in a friendly against Benfica, which ended in a 1–1 draw after Eusébio's penalty equaliser.
+At the 1970 King's Cup, he had a goal against Hong Kong and two assists against Malaysia, helping South Korea defend their title.

-Lee played for South Korea in the 1970 Asian Games, making the effort to won a major title.
-He scored the winning goal against Iran in the group stage, and assisted all of South Korea's two goals in the semi-finals against Japan.
-After defeating its biggest rivals, South Korea shared the gold with Burma by drawing 0–0 in the final.
-Lee was named the Korean FA Player of the Year as the largest contributor to three Asian titles of the national team in that year.
+At the 1970 Asian Games, Lee made efforts to won a major title.
+He scored the winning goal in a group stage match against Iran, and provided assists for all two of South Korea's goals in the semi-final win over Japan.
+After defeating their biggest rivals, South Korea shared the gold with Burma by drawing 0–0 in the final.
+That year, he was evaluated as the largest contributor to the national team's success including three Asian titles, being named the Korean FA Most Valuable Player.

-Lee also participated in the 1972 AFC Asian Cup.
-Lee scored the winning goal against Khmer Republic in the group stage.
-In the final against Iran, he assisted the equaliser, but South Korea finally lost 2–1 after extra time.
+Lee also played for South Korea at the 1972 AFC Asian Cup.
+He scored the winning goal in a group stage match against Khmer Republic.
+In the final against Iran, he provided an assist for the equaliser, but his team lost 2–1 after extra time.

-On 2 June 1972, South Korea had a friendly match with Santos, for which Pelé was playing.
-Lee scored a goal, but South Korea lost 3–2.
+On 2 June 1972, Lee scored a goal in a 3–2 friendly defeat to Santos, for which Pelé was playing.